Cozann/FoodRandom/README.md

 # FoodRandom
-Picks food for you based on location data input
+Picks food for you based on location data input, something to keep me learning

 Goals:
 1) self host